Colonel Robert John Laflam Sr

 Memorial donation in memory of Col. Robert, may be made to St. Mary of the Assumption of St. Gabriel Parish, P.O.
 Box 490, Franklin, NH 03235.

-To send flowers to Colonel Robert John Laflam Sr's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Colonel Robert John Laflam Sr, please visit our floral store.